-Not so long ago, word-of-mouth and media coverage used to be the common channels to communicate during a business crisis.
+Not so long ago, word-of-mouth and media coverage used to be the common channels for crisis communication.
 With the explosion of digital technologies and social media as essential business communications channels, expectations have changed.

-Today, customers and stakeholders alike expect transparency and immediate responses — snail mail and phone calls to reporters simply doesn’t cut it in a world dominated by Google, Twitter and Facebook.
-Information – whether positive or negative — spreads faster than companies can create and disseminate it.
+T oday, customers and stakeholders alike expect transparency and immediate responses — snail mail and phone calls simply doesn’t cut it in a world dominated by Google, Twitter and Facebook, IG, YouTube, etc. Information – whether positive or negative — spreads faster than companies can create and disseminate it.
 In a crisis situation, it’s important for companies to be proactive and prepared for when a real crisis occurs.

 Emotions invariably play a central role in any crisis event – and fear is often what is behind every crisis.
-In these situations, fear is like kindling: all it does is feed the fire of a crisis situation.
+In these situations, fear is in essence the kindling effect – all it does is feed the fire of a crisis situation.

 While crisis events can be tense and emotional times, it’s essential to remember to address the issue head on (to the extent you can legally) and resist the temptation to avoid it whenever possible.
 Remember to show your emotions and be sincere – your audience will be more likely to empathize with you and appropriate displays of emotion will humanize your business.